-Balancing teaching with a performing career is something that Miss Batman manages with ease, having taught voice and other aspects of music throughout her professional career.
-She has been invited to participate in panel discussions and teach master classes at several universities, and has been very active in the “Meet the Artist” series at Lincoln Center.
-Sought after as a vocal pedagogue, her voice students have been seen in regional opera companies and on Broadway, as well as Las Vegas and the west coast.
+Balancing teaching with a performing career is something that Prof. Batman has learned to manage quite well.
+Elena has taught voice and other aspects of music throughout her professional career.
+She has been invited to participate in panel discussions and teach master classes at several colleges and universities, as well as the “Meet the Artist” series at Lincoln Center.
+Sought after as a vocal pedagogue, her voice students have been seen in regional opera companies and on Broadway, Las Vegas, and national tours.

 She is a member of the National Association of Teachers of Singing (NATS) and served as an adjudicator at the 2022 National Student Auditions.
 In addition to NATS, she is a member of AEA, AGMA, MTEA.
 A previous winner of the National Association of Teachers of Singing vocal competition and a MacAllister Award recipient, she was named “Outstanding Mozart Singer” at the regional finals of the Metropolitan Opera auditions.

 Prof. Batman graduated from Colorado State University and the University of Northern Colorado and earned her Doctor of Music in Voice and Opera Performance at Northwestern University.

 In her life before opera, she was a competitive equestrian and horse show judge.
 Born in Albuquerque, New Mexico, and raised in Greeley, Colorado, she now makes her home in Chicago with her husband Lee and their daughter Alyssa.

 - Doctor of Music in Voice and Opera Performance from Northwestern University

 - Master of Music in Voice and Opera Performance from the University of Northern Colorado

 - K-12 certification in Music, vocal and instrumental, from the University of Northern Colorado

 - Bachelor of Music in Vocal Performance from Colorado State University